Curried Lentil Rice

 Did you now that 2016 is the year of the pulses?
 Me neither until recently!
-Maybe it’s a sign I should add more pulses to our meals?
+Maybe it’s a sign I should add more pulses to our meals like this easy recipe for Curried Lentil Rice?
 They are healthy with lots of fibre and protein and can be used in a variety of interesting ways.
 The word “pulse” comes from the Latin “puls” and are the edible seeds of plants in the legume family.

 Some examples of pulses include chickpeas, green split peas, aduki beans, mung beans, red lentils, green lentils, black eyed peas, kidney beans, yellow split peas, soya beans, pinto beans, black turtle beans and many more.